Lalremsiami Hmarzote

-Lalremsiami Hmarzote (born 30 March 2000) is an Indian professional field hockey player who plays as a forward and occasionally as a halfback for the Indian national team.
+Lalremsiami Hmarzote (born 30 March 2000) is an Indian field hockey player who plays as a forward and occasionally as a halfback for the Indian national team.
 At the club level, she plays for Sports Authority of India.
 Hmarzote was a part of the 18-member squad that represented India at the 2018 World Cup.
 At the Asian Games that followed, she became the first sportsperson from Mizoram to win an Asian medal after she won silver.

 Early life

 Hmarzote was born into a family of agriculturists in Kolasib, a town approximately 80 km from Aizawl, Mizoram.
 Her father, Lalthansanga Zote (d.
 2019), served in the Indian army and later worked as a farmer and her mother, Lalzarmawii, a homemaker.
 Lalremsiami was selected to a hockey academy run by the government of Mizoram in Thenzawl, Serchhip when she was 11.
 In 2016, she joined the National Hockey Academy in New Delhi.
 Struggling with Hindi during this time, she picked up the language with the help of teammates who call her 'Siami', a shortened nickname of her full name.